cynthiatreger/phsm-traffic-inspection/README.md

 ## FastPathEnabled feature & tag

-In addition, the `FastPathEnabled` **feature** must be [registered and approved](https://learn.microsoft.com/en-us/azure/payment-hsm/register-payment-hsm-resource-providers?tabs=azure-cli#register-the-resource-providers-and-features) on all subscritptions that need access to Payment HSM.
+In addition, the `FastPathEnabled` **feature** must be [registered and approved](https://learn.microsoft.com/en-us/azure/payment-hsm/register-payment-hsm-resource-providers?tabs=azure-cli#register-the-resource-providers-and-features) on all subscriptions that need access to Payment HSM.

 A second step consists in enabling the `fastpathenabled` **tag** on all the VNets that require [connectivity to the Payment HSM VNet](https://learn.microsoft.com/en-us/azure/payment-hsm/peer-vnets?tabs=azure-cli).
 This operation must be done via CLI.